 PREMIUM teachers can go to “Classes” tab to enroll students.
 You have the option to import your Google Classroom rosters or create a class and generate a class code to share with students.
-See step 2 of the Teacher Quick Start Guide or page one on the Teacher Guide for Google Classroom for further instruction.
+See step 2 of the Teacher Quick Start Guide or the Teacher Guide for Google Classroom for further instruction.

 For free teachers, Listening Links are a quick way for students to access the audio from their own device.
 Teachers simply click the "Share Audio" button on any Current Event podcast, copy the “Listening Link” URL, and distribute to students anywhere you typically post your assignments.

 PREMIUM teachers can assign quizzes or create custom assignments from the Listenwise lesson resources.
 Once you’ve created your class, select the podcast, click "Create Assignment", and we’ll take you through selecting your resources step-by-step.
 You can assign to the whole class or just specific students.
 See the teacher quick start guide for further instruction.